-Mall of America, the country's largest entertainment and shopping complex, is located in suburban Bloomington just 5 minutes from the Minneapolis-Saint Paul International Airport.
+Mall of America, the country's largest entertainment and shopping complex, is located in suburban Bloomington just five minutes from the Minneapolis-Saint Paul International Airport.
 Devote a full day to your adventure at the big mall.
-This retail mecca has more than 500 stores, plus the indoor amusement park Nickelodeon Universe, Sea Life Minnesota Aquarium, restaurants, nightclubs, movie theaters, and special events such as celebrity book signings, performances, and fashion shows all under one roof.
-In 2012, MOA celebrates its 20th anniversary, so look for special events throughout the year.
+This retail mecca has more than 500 stores, plus the indoor amusement park Nickelodeon Universe, Sea Life Minnesota Aquarium, restaurants, nightclubs, movie theaters, and special events such as celebrity book signings, performances and fashion shows all under one roof.

 Next to Southdale is Galleria, featuring unique specialty stores and distinct dining destinations in a sophisticated, relaxed atmosphere.
 Browse iconic jewelry at Tiffany and Co.
 Find men’s and women’s clothing from Danish designers at Blue Willi’s, and classic and sophisticated attire at Pendleton and Eileen Fisher.
 Peruse luxury leathers at Louis Vuitton and cutting edge audio equipment at Bang & Olufsen.
 Pottery Barn, Restoration Hardware, and a two-story Crate and Barrel have fabulous home accessories.
 Shoppers will find the Westin Edina Galleria a perfect home base for Galleria and south metro sprees.

 TRIP EXTENDERS: Nicollet Mall & Uptown (Minneapolis) & Grand Avenue (St. Paul)